 The 504 represented the biggest departure from the 203-403-404 tradition, although it still incorporated the qualities Europeans had come to expect from a Peugeot, commonly referred to as “The French Mercedes”.
-But with the 504, that was much more so than in the past, as it was a fairly ambitious effort to compete directly with the Mercedes middle-sized W114/115 range of sedans.
-It had a larger and significantly wider body, four wheel independent suspension, four wheel disc brakes, as well as larger and more powerful 1.8 L (and 2.0L after 1970) version of Peugeot’s hemi-head slant four.
-As a matter of fact, the 504 would be Peugeot’s last new RWD platform ever, as the 604 and 505 were both evolutions of the 504.
+But with the 504, that was much more relevant than in the past, as it was a fairly ambitious effort to compete more directly with the Mercedes middle-sized W114/115 range of sedans.
+It had a larger and significantly wider body, four wheel independent suspension, four wheel disc brakes, as well as larger and more powerful 1.8 L (and 2.0L after 1970) versions of Peugeot’s hemi-head slant four.
+As a matter of fact, the 504 would be Peugeot’s last new RWD platform ever, as the 604 and 505 were both direct evolutions of the 504.
 The 504 was destined to have a long life, and that it did (more on that later).

-The 504 had an excellent reception in Europe, and was praised by the press for its advanced suspension and fine ride, (mostly) elegant design, excellent handling, comfortable interior and good performance.
-At a time when BMW’s Neue Klasse sedans were decidedly sportier than the Mercedes and Peugeot, and were more in competition with Alfas and such, the 504 was legitimately seen as the only real direct competition to the Mercedes, which had almost a hammer-hold on the its niche in the market.
+The 504 had an excellent reception in Europe, and was praised by the press for its advanced suspension and superb ride, (mostly) elegant design, excellent handling, comfortable interior and good performance.
+At a time when BMW’s Neue Klasse sedans were decidedly sportier than the Mercedes and Peugeot, and were more in competition with Alfas and such, the 504 was legitimately seen as the only real direct competition to the Mercedes, which had almost a hammer-hold on its niche in the market.
 The 504 was awarded the European COTY for 1969, beating out two other superb new cars, the BMW six-cylinder 2500/2800, and the Alfa Romeo 1750.

 Speaking of attractive (or not), the most startling thing about the 504 when it appeared was its very unusual tail.
 Like all Peugeots from the 403 until very recent times, the 504 was the work of Pininfarina.

-I’ve tried to find the inspiration for this odd downward break in the belt line, or another Pininfarina vehicle with a similar tail, but I’ve struck out, so far; or just forgotten at the moment.
+It works better in certain colors, and from certain angles.
 It’s speculation, but perhaps it was the result of the unhappiness about there being so many Pininfarina sedans looking so similar to the finned 404, that they wanted to give Peugeot something truly unique, or decidedly French-quirky instead of Italian handsome.
 If so, they succeeded.
 It’s an acquired taste, and I’ve come to accept it for what it is.
 Other than that, the 504 was a nice-enough design for the era, with certainly a bit more rounded flair than the stark Mercedes boxes.

 Pininfarina also designed (and built) the absolutely superb 504 Coupe and Cabrio, and one would never guess they sat on the same platform and were designed by the same firm.
 Their styling held up so well over time, and were built from 1969 all the way through 1983 (above), the last of that line of RWD Peugeot coupes and cabrios.
 These also were the French alternative to the Mercedes SL/SLC and the BMW coupe.